OnePlus 6T specs

 You also can't ignore that, if you can spend the money, of course, and I realise not everyone can, then you can get devices that beat it in various aspects.
 In my mind, the Google Pixel 3 XL, Apple iPhone XS, and Huawei Mate 20 Pro all deliver a better camera system, for example.

-It seems, therefore, that the OnePlus 6T truly seems to sit bang in the middle of the market fiscally, and does so while ruling it like a king, sure… but I'm not sure that's enough anymore in 2018 to make it a shut-up-and-take-my-money, unreserved recommendation.
+It seems, therefore, that the OnePlus 6T truly seems to sit bang in the middle of the market fiscally, and does so while ruling it like a king, sure… but I'm not sure that's enough anymore to make it a shut-up-and-take-my-money, unreserved recommendation.
 And especially not when the device shares so much common ground with its previous incarnation.

 A technically impressive new flagship from OnePlus, then, but one that feels like an awfully safe play from the maker in an industry that is undergoing rapid, innovative change.